linuxha/RT68mx/README.md

 RT/68 provides three modes which are mutually exclusive: Console Monitor to load, save and debug programs; Single Task Mode to execute existing Mikbug(TM) software without modification; and Multi-Task Mode which is the real time multiprogramming mode.

-# ABASIC
+# A/BASIC

+A/BASIC is a basic compiler for use with RT68mx.
+The compiled code can be run as a process under  RT68mx.
+The compiler itself runs as a process.

 This is a work in progress.
 Currently there appear to be a few different 'ABASIC's.
 One is the ABASIC/RTEDIT that belongs with RT/68MX.
 This doesn't run under an operating system like FLEX or OS-9 but rather RT/68MX and is loaded, compiles and saves to tape.
 This version can run mulit-task or single task.
+We currently have an rtbasic-10c.s19 file (A/BASIC) from the manual.
+We're working to disassemble the code and will post that here.
 Then there is a modified version that runs under 6800 FLEX.
 This version is single task only.
 Then there appears to be another that I don't have details for yet.

 The code in the ABASIC-FLEX directory is the 6800(?)
 FLEX version.

 I'll update this as I get things sorted out better.

+# RTEDIT

+RTEDIT is an editor that runs under RT68mx that can be used to edit the A/BASIC code.

+This is a work in progress.
+There are some files under the FuFu Flex collection which we think is a modified version to work under Flex.
+We do have a file: rtedit.s19, which we are in the process if disassembling.
+We will post the results here.

 # Mikbug